ffund/ml-notebooks/notebooks/1-python-numpy-tutorial.md

 :::

 ::: {.cell .markdown}
 To use Numpy, we first need to import the `numpy` package.
 By convention, we import it using the alias `np`.
+Then, when we want to use modules or functions in this library, we preface them with `np.`
 :::

 ::: {.cell .code}